ugent/Studieplekken/frontend/src/assets/md/information.en.md

 > How should the organisation be informed when someone tests positive for the corona virus?

-When you have studied at a certain location and you test positive for the corona virus thereafter, please contact contacttracing.ugent.be.
+When you have studied at a certain location and you test positive for the corona virus thereafter, please contact contacttracing@ugent.be.
 The contact tracers will perform a risk analysis and take further steps.

 > Who might help me with my questions regarding the organisation of the study locations?